Statutes

 Commitments binding the Association shall be valid if signed by at least two members of the Board of Management, or by one member of the Board of Management and the Secretary General, without requiring proof of a previous decision of the Board of Management.

-In legal actions, the Association shall be represented by the Board of Management both as a plaintiff and as a defendant, the Board of Management being represented by its President, the Immediate Past President or one Vice-President or any other member of the Board of Management specifically designated by the Board of Management.
+The Association is represented in all judicial and/or extra-judicial acts, and are carried out on behalf of the Association by its President, the Immediate Past President or one Vice-President or any other member of the Board of Management specifically designated by the Board of Management.

 As between the Association and a special delegate, the Association shall be bound by acts of a special delegate which are taken within the limits of the authority of the special delegate.